posva/pinia-colada/docs/guide/optimistic-updates.md

 ::: tip

-The `caches.setQueryData()` action does not modify the `status` of the query nor cancels any ongoing queries.
+The `queryCache.setQueryData()` action does not modify the `status` of the query nor cancels any ongoing queries.
 You can do that by manually calling the different query actions.

 :::